NHSLeadership/nhsblocks/readme.txt

 = 1.3.12 =
  * Fix for dashboard navigation block as part of our ongoing work to support wordpress 6.4
+ * Fix for deprecated richText multiline prop in simple reveal block.

 = 1.3.11 =
  * Package updates